joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/27/business/stanley-goldstein-dead.html

 **Bill Walton, N.B.A.
 Hall of Famer and Broadcasting Star, Dies at 71**\
-`A dominant, colorful center, he won championships in high school, at U.C.L.A. and with the Trail Blazers and the Celtics before becoming a TV commentator.`\
+`He won championships in high school, college (U.C.L.A.) and the pros (Trail Blazers and Celtics) before turning to TV as a talkative game analyst for college ball.`\
 https://nytimes.com/2024/05/27/sports/basketball/bill-walton-dead.html

 **Tuesday Briefing: Netanyahu Calls Rafah Deaths a ‘Tragic Accident’**\